divanov11/dennisivy.com/src/pages/events/october-hackathon.md

 💰  Prize money: $500 - 1 winner will be selected

-Using the the data provided in this link (link will be added soon), design and code up a template wich consumes the API.
+Using the the data provided in this link (<a href="https://cados.up.railway.app/" target="_blank">cados.up.railway.app</a>), design and code up a template which consumes the API.

 Your website should at a minumum have these 4 pages